johncmerfeld/wayback/README.md

 ## Chapter 3: Performing analysis on a text dump in MongoDB

-**Note** This section is more explicitly geared toward the NAACP teams, but the overall strategy (and especially the code) can be used for any sort of tagged-story approach.
+**Note:** This section is more explicitly geared toward the NAACP teams, but the overall strategy (and especially the code) can be used for any sort of tagged-story approach.

 Okay, so let's assume we've done everything up until now.
 When we left off, we had a wayback scraper writing groups of paragraphs to a MongoDB database.